Surge in virus hospitalizations strains hospitals in several states

 Health-care workers are now juggling incoming patients, searching for open beds in their own hospitals or at others in the area.
 Sometimes, patients are held in the emergency room for far longer than they would be normally.

-One emergency room doctor in Houston, who spoke on the condition of anonymity due to fear of retribution from his employer, said he once saw a man waiting for a transfer linger in the emergency room for more than three days because no hospitals within 50 miles had room.
+One emergency room doctor in Houston, who spoke on the condition of anonymity due to fear of retribution from his employer, said in the past two weeks he saw a man waiting for a transfer linger in the emergency room for more than three days because no hospitals within 50 miles had room.

-Texas authorities are also asking some health-care workers to relocate to areas in need of staff, said Carrie Kroll, vice president of Advocacy, Quality and Public Health for the Texas Hospital Association.
+Texas authorities are also asking some health-care workers to relocate to areas in need of staff, said Carrie Kroll, vice president of advocacy, quality and public health for the Texas Hospital Association.

 Bustling hospitals are also reshuffling staff within their walls.
 Cindy Zolnierek, head of the Texas Nurses Association, said some hospitals are implementing “just-in-time” training to boost their staff.

 Registered nurses who would normally be helping monitor ventilation and assisting in operating rooms are now being called to assist on covid-19 floors.
 And many nurses are dealing with the emotional fallout of working in the kind of high-intensity care usually reserved for ICU staffs.

 “I’m hearing nurses are feeling a lot of distress from how these patients are decompensating so quickly.
 One moment, someone looks okay.
 An hour later they’re crashing,” Zolnierek said.
 “Some of them are young, and unless you work in trauma, you’re not used to seeing young people so, so sick and barely hanging on.
 So that takes an emotional toll.”